digital-natives/microsoft-translator-vscode-ext/README.md

 ## Settings

-`Primary Language` - The primary language to set.
+`Primary Language` - The primary language to be set.
 This would be your native language and can be used convert a foreign language to your native language.

-`Secondary Language` (optional) - The secondary language to set.
+`Secondary Language` (optional) - The secondary language to be set.
 This would be the language to convert to.
 However, you may use the command palette to select a language to convert to.

 `Subscription Key` - The API key from the resource manager.